precice/tutorials/oscillator/README.md

 Note that this case applies a Schwarz-type coupling method and not (like most other tutorials in this repository) a Dirichlet-Neumann coupling.
 This results in a symmetric setup of the solvers.
 We will refer to the solver computing the trajectory of $m_1$ as `Mass-Left` and to the solver computing the trajectory of $m_2$ as `Mass-Right`.
 For more information, please refer to [1].

-This tutorial is useful to study different time stepping and coupling schemes.
-It uses subcycling and time interpolation: Each solver performs 4 time steps in each time window.
-The data of these 4 substeps is used to create a third order B-spline interpolation (`waveform-degree="3"` in `precice-config.xml`).

 ## Available solvers

 There are two different implementations:

-- *Python*: An example solver using the preCICE [Python bindings](https://www.precice.org/installation-bindings-python.html).
+- *Python*: A solver using the preCICE [Python bindings](https://www.precice.org/installation-bindings-python.html).
 This solver also depends on the Python libraries `numpy`, which you can get from your system package manager or with `pip3 install --user <package>`.
 Using the option `-ts` allows you to pick the time stepping scheme being used.
 Available choices are Newmark beta, generalized alpha, explicit Runge Kutta 4, and implicit RadauIIA.
+The solver uses subcycling: Each participant performs 4 time steps in each time window.
+The data of these 4 substeps is then used by preCICE to create a third order B-spline interpolation (`waveform-degree="3"` in `precice-config.xml`).
-- *FMI*: An example solver using the [preCICE-FMI Runner](https://github.com/precice/fmi-runner).
+- *FMI*: A solver using the [preCICE-FMI runner](https://github.com/precice/fmi-runner) (requires at least v0.2).
 The Runner executes the FMU model `Oscillator.fmu` for computation.
 The compiled FMU model for Linux is part of this repository.
 For other systems, please recompile the model from the provided [C-files](https://github.com/precice/tutorials/tree/master/oscillator/fmi/fmu).
 If you want to change the model parameters or the initial conditions of the simulation, have a look inside the setting files for [MassLeft](https://github.com/precice/tutorials/tree/master/oscillator/fmi/MassLeft) and [MassRight](https://github.com/precice/tutorials/tree/master/oscillator/fmi/MassRight).
 For more information, please refer to [2].

 ## Running the Simulation